ENSE-471-Winter-2020-Firesafety/FireAwareness/README.md

 ## Usage

+The youtube video link to how to use the application: https://www.youtube.com/watch?v=hoZKDaVU_Hg&feature=youtu.be

 The application is about the 911 call simulation, it allows kids do the 911 phone call practice.

 ![Image text](https://raw.githubusercontent.com/Nick-liu666/ENSE471/master/image/homePage.png)